 In order to reach Natales the sailor has to pass through the Andes, and as I mentioned in our previous article, the contrast between the worlds which lie on either side of these mountains is startling.
 After having spent many months crawling along beneath snow-capped peaks and in narrow rain-swept fiords Mollymawk was swirled through the portal of the Kirke Narrows and we found ourselves on a broad lake surrounded by flat brown plains.

-I felt that we had stepped out of Narnia and stumbled into the wardrobe, but Roxanne put it more prosaically: “So, we’re back in Argentina,” she said.
+I felt that we had stepped out of Narnia and stumbled into the wardrobe, but Caesar put it more prosaically: “So, we’re back in Argentina,” he said.

 Throughout most of their length the Andes are, indeed, the almost impregnable frontier between these two nations, and I’m not quite sure how Chile managed to get hold of this patch on the ‘wrong’ side of the fence.
 Geographically, it’s part of the same vast, semi-arid wasteland that we glimpsed from the opposite shore at Puerto Deseado and Caleta Horno.

 According to the geology books, during the last ice age this whole region was under glaciers, and it was the weight of the ice which cause the depression which is now the lake – or, as it is properly known, the Golfo Almirante Montt.
 At one time the gulf was deeper than it now is, and it was separated from the fiords on the far side of the mountains.
 Then an earthquake ruptured a weak, low point in the ridge, creating the Narrows.

 The town of Puerto Natales lies on the far side of the broad lake.
 Immediately behind the town stands a hill so big that it would rank as a mountain if one hadn’t just come from that fantasy-land of jagged, ice-capped peaks.
 The hill is called Dorotea, and it was christened by the same chap who gave us the name of the town – but we’ll talk about him another day.